Settling affairs after a death

 - Property or land held in your own name or as tenants in common with someone else.

 If your estate is small, some insurance companies, banks or building societies may release funds without a Grant but only at their discretion – the minimum figure can vary between organisations.

-Your executors won’t be granted probate until some, or all, of any inheritance tax that is due on the estate has been paid – so the administrator of estates often requires specialist knowledge of tax and inheritance law.
+Your executors won’t be granted Probate until some, or all, of any inheritance tax that is due on the estate has been paid – so the administrator of an estate often requires specialist knowledge of tax and inheritance law.